keorn/clj-mnist/README.md

 # clj-mnist
-MNIST dataset as Clojure core.matrix
+MNIST dataset as Clojure matrix
+namespace: mnist
+File names are variable names.
+Each row is an example.